1

 Adaptive Management

-Budget reallocates quarterly based on what works.
+Your budget reallocates quarterly based on what actually works.
 AI optimizes continuously.
 Humans approve major changes.
 What doesn’t work gets killed.
-What works gets more papers.
+What works gets more money.
+This is how your species runs businesses.
+You just forgot to apply it to saving lives.

 Summary